vaibhavkhanna024/sujal_proj/README.md

 It is a simple Project Of Getting Flights Data and inerting into salesforce Flights Custom object.It contains a simple Munit suite too.
 I have created this project to Build CI/CD Pipeline using Jenkins.
 There is a Jenkins File Attached into the project.
 Which is used to build the CI/CD Pipeline.
+This Project is based on mule 4.3.0

 # Features Of The CI/CD